orgTestCodacy11KRepos110MB/repo-9275-inxi/README.txt

 * lists/gpu.[vendor].xxx contain the various text files for arch/legacy
 matching.

-3. ids_raw.pl - generate intel and amd raw id files from source data using some clever transformation tricks, makes all source data turn into the same output so ids.pl can read it easily.
+4. gpu_raw.pl - generate intel and amd raw id files from source data using some clever transformation tricks, makes all source data turn into the same output so ids.pl can read it easily.